 Nematode have been described so far, but some authorities estimate that there

 may be as many as 500,000 to 100 million species in all!
 They live in all

 environments and can parasitize nearly all animals and plants.
 In fact there is

 scarcely an animal alive that does not harbour a population of parasitic

-Around 50 different species are known parasites of humans (see below for more details).
+Around 50 different species are known parasites of humans (see the next page for more details).
 Luckily most of

 the time they are so harmless that we don't even know they are there.

 Ubiquity To give you an idea of just how ubiquitous they are:

 species may be up to nine metres long, but most species are less than five

 centimetres long.
 The longest known nematode is found in the placenta of sperm whales.